RobSimons1/ocean-dictionary/README.md

 * User `LOGIN` and `REGISTER` options to be implemented for better security and traceability.

+* `Back to top` button to be implemented in `Browse Words` page and `Categories` page to allow user to easliy return to the top of the page.

 * Voting on words Page with thumbs `up` and `down` functions detailed in Wireframe4.
 Difficult to implement without user login credentials.

 * `Text Index` could improve overall user experience if implemented?